Semitauonic $b$-hadron decays: A lepton flavor universality laboratory

 \item \emph{Inclusive $B$ tagging}: no attempt is made to explicitly reconstruct the $B$ decay chain.
 Instead, a specific \Bsig candidate is first reconstructed.
 The tag side is then reconstructed using all remaining charged and neutral particles.
 This leads to a high efficiency, but also poor resolution of the tag-side momentum.

 \end{itemize}

 Table~\ref{tab:tagging_perf} summarizes the performance of the most efficient algorithms employed by \babar, Belle, and Belle II.
 The Belle II numbers are based on simulations.

-The hadronic $B$ tagging algorithm of \babar is based on the reconstruction of a charmed seed-state of a $B \to H_c \, X$ cascade.
+The hadronic $B$ tagging algorithm of \babar is based on the semi-exclusive reconstruction (\SER) of a charmed seed state of a $B \to H_c \, X$ cascade.
 Here $H_c$ can either be a charmed meson or a $J/\psi$ particle and $X$ is a number of charged and neutral pions or a single kaon.
 Combinations of seed mesons with different $X$ constituents are selected based on the purity obtained from simulated samples.